Alex

 (they/them)

-PROGRAM ASSOCIATE.
-Bug contributes to the development of the agency’s community programs and is a primary delivery agent for these efforts.
-Bug coordinates Dungeons & Dragons, Glam Room Book, and assists with Youth Programs.
-Bug co-coordinates special events, and queer/trans focused programming.
+YOUTH PROGRAM COORDINATOR.
+Bug contributes to the development of youth community programs and is a primary delivery agent for these efforts.

 For more information, use tabs below.